mesfint/BookLibraryJS/README.md

 # Development

 -   Visual Studio
--Vanila JS
+-   Vanila JS

 2.  ### To run the project on local machine